 9 FAM 305.4-3(G)(1) (U) In General

-9 FAM 305.4-3(G)(2) (U) Cases with Number of Entries and/or Period of Validity Authorized by Waiver Exceeds Reciprocity
+9 FAM 305.4-3(G)(2) (U) Waiver Authorizing Multiple Entries and/or a Period of Validity that Exceeds Reciprocity

-(U) If DHS grants a waiver for more entries or a longer period than the appropriate visa reciprocity schedule specifies, issue the visa for not more than the number of entries and validity period listed in the reciprocity schedule.
-(For example, if DHS grants a waiver for multiple entries for a six-month period and the reciprocity schedule calls for one entry of three months, issue the visa for one entry, three months).
+(1) (U) Issue the visa for not more than the number of entries and validity listed in the reciprocity schedule (For example, if DHS grants a waiver for multiple entries for a six-month period and the reciprocity schedule calls for one entry of three months, issue the visa for one entry, three months).

 9 FAM 305.4-3(H) (U) Submitting Waiver Recommendations